Phase response curve: Melatonin

 The phase response curve for melatonin is roughly twelve hours out of phase with the phase response curve for light.
 At spontaneous wake-up time, exogenous (externally administered) melatonin has a slight phase-delaying effect.
 The amount of phase-delay increases until about eight hours after wake-up time, when the effect swings abruptly from strong phase delay to strong phase advance.
 The phase-advance effect diminishes as the day goes on until it reaches zero about bedtime.
 From usual bedtime until wake-up time, exogenous melatonin has no effect on circadian phase.

 The human body produces its own (endogenous) melatonin starting about two hours before bedtime, provided the lighting is dim.
 This is known as dim-light melatonin onset, DLMO.
 This stimulates the phase-advance portion of the PRC and helps keep the body on a regular sleep-wake schedule.
 It also helps prepare the body for sleep.

 Administration of melatonin at any time may have a mild hypnotic (sleep-inducing) effect.
 The expected effect on sleep phase timing, if any, is predicted by the PRC.

 Additive effects

-In a 2006 study Victoria L. Revell et al. showed that a combination of morning bright light and afternoon melatonin, both timed to phase advance according to the respective PRCs, produce a larger phase advance shift than bright light alone, for a total of up to 21/2 hours.
-All times are approximate and vary from one person to another.
+In a 2006 study Victoria L. Revell et al. showed that a combination of morning bright light and afternoon melatonin, both timed to phase advance according to the respective PRCs, produce a larger phase advance shift than bright light alone, for a total of up to 21/2 hours over the course of 3 days.
+All times are approximate and vary from one individual to another.
 In particular, there is no convenient way to accurately determine the times of the peaks and zero-crossings of these curves in an individual.
 Administration of light or melatonin close to the time at which the effect is expected to change sense abruptly may, if the changeover time is not accurately known, produce an opposite effect to that desired.